 They say sometimes you can’t see the forest for the trees.
 Or in this case, the gypstack.

 Phosphogypsum is a powdery gypsum byproduct of the phosphate fertilizer production process.
 Huge piles of the material, known as gypstacks, are found at phosphate sites worldwide, including Nutrien’s.

 Typically, gypstack reclamation involves contouring the piles, covering them with soil and seeding them to a grass mixture.
 But a few years ago, a Nutrien environmental scientist wondered about taking reclamation one step further and planting trees instead.

-"It's almost a paradigm shift," says Connie Nichol, Nutrien's Research Science Specialist.
+"It's almost a paradigm shift," says Dr. Connie Nichol, Nutrien's Research Science Specialist.
 “People didn't think about growing trees on here before.
 Now, they're like, 'This is a really good idea.
 Would this work in other countries?'
 Absolutely it would!”

-Watch this video to see how Nutrien is turning a pile of phosphogypsum into a thriving forest that's serving as a prototype, not only for phosphogypsum reclamation, but also as part of the solution to global climate change.
+Watch this video from 2018 to see how Nutrien is turning a pile of phosphogypsum into a thriving forest that's serving as a prototype, not only for phosphogypsum reclamation, but also as part of the solution to global climate change.